Galois actions on homotopy groups: Review of pro-algebraic homotopy types

+A \emph{Tannakian subcategory} $\cD \subset \cC$ is a full subcategory closed under the formation of subquotients, direct sums, tensor products, and duals. \end{definition}

+Tannakian duality (\cite[Theorem II.2.11]{tannaka}) then states that for any neutral Tannakian category $(\cC, \omega)$ over a field, there is a canonical equivalence between $\cC$ and the category of finite-dimensional representations of a unique affine group scheme $G$.
+Explicitly, $G$ is the scheme of tensor automorphisms of $\omega$.

+If $\cC$ is multifibred, with a set $S$ of fibre functors, we form a pro-algebraic groupoid $G$ on objects $S$ by setting $G(x,y)$ to be the affine scheme of tensor isomorphisms from $\omega_x$ to $\omega_y$.
+This gives a canonical equivalence between $\cC$ and the category of finite-dimensional $G$-representations, with $\omega_x$ being pullback along the inclusion $\{x\} \into G$.

-\begin{definition} Let $\agpd$ denote the category of pro-algebraic groupoids over $k$, and observe that this category is contains all (inverse) limits.
-There is functor from $\agpd$ to $\gpd$, the category of abstract groupoids, given by $G \mapsto G(k)$.
-This functor preserves all limits, so has a left adjoint, the algebraisation functor, denoted $\Gamma \mapsto \Gamma^{\alg}$.
-This can be given explicitly by $\Ob(\Gamma)^{\alg}=\Ob(\Gamma)$, and
+\begin{definition} Let $\agpd$ denote the category of pro-algebraic groupoids over $k$, and observe that this category contains all limits. \end{definition}

+\begin{lemma} Consider the functor $G \mapsto G(k)$ from $\agpd$ to $\gpd$, the category of abstract groupoids.
+This has a left adjoint, the \emph{algebraisation functor}, denoted $\Gamma \mapsto \Gamma^{\alg}$, which is determined by the finite-dimensional linear representations of $\Gamma$. \end{lemma} \begin{proof} The algebraisation functor can be given explicitly by setting $\Ob(\Gamma)^{\alg}=\Ob(\Gamma)$, and